 Supporting arts opportunities for dementia in ethnically diverse communities – Training incentive programme

 - Are you a Black, Asian, or minority ethnic community member and do you have a great idea for a discussion group or arts workshop group that may include people with early-stage dementia within an ethnically diverse community?

 - Would you like guidance on how to set up an effective remote access group?

 - Would you like to participate in an enjoyable interactive training day with other facilitators and be able to share ideas and network?

 - Would you like to do all this at a 70% discount on a popular and already heavily subsidised training?

-- We are offering THREE places in our next Early-Stage Dementia Awareness Training for Arts Facilitators via Zoom with a focus on delivering workshops remotely at a heavily discounted price of just £25 (a 70% discount on the regular, already subsidised price of £85).
-This training is on Thursday 13 May, 2021.
+- We offer THREE places in our Early-Stage Dementia Awareness Training for Arts Facilitators at a heavily discounted price of just £25 (a 70% discount on the regular, already subsidised price of £85). .

 If you are either already running or wish to run a group to include people with early-stage dementia or wish to provide arts opportunities for people living with dementia and would like one of these places, please complete the form below.
 If your application meets our guidelines, we will send a link to give you a link to enable you to buy one, if there is still a place available.

 Support with arts workshops.
 And tell us if you are with an arts organisation in London that would be interested to deliver arts workshops for people in the community living with early-stage dementia and carers.
 We may be able to help you with that too.